 This disc can experience wear and tear through the years and it can cause the spongy tissue to squeeze from a tear on the side of the disc, and this is what’s known as disc herniation.
 This can happen due to car accidents, falls, or any major trauma, as well as forceful twists of the mid-back or diseases such as Scheuermann’s disease.

-The herniated disc protrudes into the hollow tube of the spinal column called the spinal canal and directly pushes against the spinal cord passing through the spinal column.
-This can injure the spinal cord.
-Herniated discs can also block blood flow from the one and only blood vessel going to the front of the spinal cord in the thoracic region of the spine causing nerve tissues in the spinal cord to die.
+The herniated disc will protrude into the spinal canal and will push against the spinal cord that passes through the spinal column.
+This can cause damage to the spinal cord and they can also block blood flow from the only blood vessel that travels to the front of the spinal cord, which can cause the death of nerve tissues in the spinal cord.

-Symptoms of thoracic disc herniation vary depending on the position and size of the disc herniation; nerve irritation or nerve injury; and damage to the spinal cord.
-Symptoms may include mid-back pain; pain around the front of the chest that may mimic heart problems; groin pain or pain, numbness and weakness in the legs and arms.
-It may even affect bowel and bladder function.
+Thoracic disc herniation symptoms will vary depending on the position and the size of the injury, nerve irritation or injury, and the amount of spinal cord damage.
+Generally speaking, the symptoms include mid-back pain, pain in the chest that can mimic heart problems, groin pain, weakness at the legs and arms, numbness, and it can also affect bowel and bladder function.